BaKeMoNo0/Steering-Library/README.md

 ## Basic Behaviors:
   - ✅ Seek: The agent moves toward a fixed target.
   - ✅ Flee: The agent moves away from a fixed target.
   - ✅ Pursuit: The agent predicts and intercepts a moving target.
-(Might be changed)
-  - ❌ Evade: The agent predicts and avoids a pursuer.
-(Not yet implemented)
+  - ✅ Evade: The agent predicts and avoids a pursuer.
-  - ❌ Arrival: The agent moves toward a fixed target and decelerates to stop smoothly.
-(Not yet implemented)
+  - ✅ Arrival: The agent moves toward a fixed target and decelerates to stop smoothly.

 ## Combined Behaviors:
   - ❌ Circuit: The agent follows a looping path continuously.
 (Not yet implemented)